Georgia Labor Laws Guide

 Georgia payment laws

-The majority of the employees in Georgia are paid semi-monthly or twice a month.
+The majority of employees in Georgia are paid semi-monthly or twice a month

-However, this rule doesn't apply to farming, sawmill, and turpentine industries, officials, superintendents, or other heads or subheads who are employed at stipulated salaries.
+Still, this rule does not apply to farming, sawmill, and turpentine industries’ wage workers who are employed at stipulated salaries.
 Such industries are paid monthly or even yearly.

 Georgia overtime laws

-Since Georgia doesn't have any state labor laws specific to overtime pay — the federal provisions apply instead.
+Since Georgia has no state labor laws specific to overtime pay — the federal provisions apply instead.

-The FLSA doesn't require overtime pay for work on the weekend, holidays, or any other regular days of rest.
+The FLSA does not require overtime pay for work on the weekends, holidays, or any other regular days of rest.

 Overtime exceptions and exemptions in Georgia

-The exemptions don't apply to “blue-collar” workers, police officers, firefighters, paramedics, rescue workers, and similar community workers.
+The exemptions do not apply to “blue-collar” workers (agriculture, manufacturing, construction, etc.), police officers, firefighters, paramedics, rescue workers, and similar community workers.

-Also, said overtime rules don't apply to the employees who work varying schedules, i.e., use the Fluctuating Workweek Method (FWW).
+Also, said overtime rules do not apply to employees with varying schedules, i.e., use the Fluctuating Workweek Method (FWW).

-Finally, the FLSA doesn't limit the number of overtime hours in a week as long as the employee is at least 16 years of age.
+Finally, the FLSA does not limit the number of overtime hours a week as long as the employee is at least 16 years of age.

 Fluctuating Workweek Method (FWW) in Georgia

-Georgia is one of the many states that offers its salaried workers an alternative work schedule — the Fluctuating Workweek Method, also known as the Chinese overtime.
+Georgia is one of the many states that offer its salaried workers an alternative work schedule — the Fluctuating Workweek Method, also known as the Chinese overtime.

 This work schedule allows salaried employees to receive an overtime premium of one-half (0.5) times their regular hourly pay.